drkstardragon/NMM/Not Medieval Mod Readme 2022September10.txt

 'Not Medieval Mod' (NMM) Creators and Developers in Alphabtical Order from Z - A:

 Zilox - Kindly provided the Medieval Horse.
-Xyth - Kindly developed the 0-XNPCCore, along with the team.
+Xyth - Kindly developed the 0-XNPCCore, along with the team, and 2-NPCXBirdPack which has been embedded.
 The 0-XNPCCore is a complete bundle of models, code, and other game assets.
 Xyth/SphereII/Mumpfy - Kindly developed 'Locks' mod powered by Score. sphereii - Kindly developed the 0-Score, along with the team.
 Also provided the 0-SphereII Legacy Distant Terrain.
 Oakraven - Kindly provided support for the 1-NMMCore and the 2-NMMOakCore content, consisting of multiple released and NMM standalone modlets.
 (Full list below)